COVID-19 UPDATE

 Try to limit sugary extras and toppings and go for lollies with natural juice.
 Another alternative to consider is frozen yoghurt, which is seen as a healthier alternative to ice-cream, just be mindful of what toppings you choose!

-Finally, when indulging in a sweet treat such as lollies or ice cream, rinse your mouth through with a class of water to help the mouth’s natural cleaning process.
+Finally, when indulging in a sweet treat such as lollies or ice cream, rinse your mouth through with a glass of water to help the mouth’s natural cleaning process.

 If you have any concerns about tooth decay contact Bhandal Dental Practice.